 (f) Create any other committees of the board or appoint the members of committees of the board;

-(g) Expend corporate funds to support a nominee for director if more people have been nominated for director than can be elected;
+(g) Expend corporate funds to support a nominee for director if more people have been nominated for director than can be elected.

 b.
 Audit Committee